The Anti-Comics Crusade Timeline

 of the 1940's and 1950's

-• May 8, 1940- Sterling North's anti-comics article is published in The Chicago Daily News.
+• May 8, 1940- Sterling North's anti-comics editorial, "A National Disgrace," is published in The Chicago Daily News.
 It would later be reprinted in numerous newspapers throughout the United States.

 • 1941- DC Comics forms an editorial board to review its comics.
 Board members' names and credentials are printed inside DC's comics, in hopes of warding off accusations that their comics are unhealthy for kids.